openfun/openedx-docker/README.md

 The idea is to handcraft a `Dockerfile`, in order to make the project simpler, more flexible and fully operable by developers.

-We hope this kind of `Docker` configuration can soon be included in the edx-platform repository itself.

 ## Approach

 This project builds a docker image that is ready for production.